 Rachel, as President and Co-founder of Healing Springs Ranch, brings her own personal journey as a family member of a loved one who struggled with unresolved trauma, mental health issues, and addictions.
 She observed firsthand some of the poor treatment programmings that failed to identify the core issues both with the individual struggling as well as the family unit.
 As a result, she chose to put her energy and heart into working with a team of talented founding partners and staff to create Healing Springs Ranch.

 Her personal mission is to affect change in addiction treatment by treating all aspects of the person and helping clients find meaning and purpose in their lives.
-Her goal was to create a supportive structure wherein families learn to understand the role they play with their loved ones and how they might best support those individuals in the healing of both the individual suffering and the entire family structure.
+And, create a supportive structure wherein families learn to understand the role they play with their loved ones and how they might best support those individuals in the healing of both the individual suffering and the entire family structure.

 Rachel has a long-standing entrepreneurial and corporate background in various segments of the healthcare industry.
 Her career encompasses multiple facets of the healthcare arena including addiction treatment, managed care, third party healthcare claims administration and pharmaceutical benefits.

-Rachel enjoys spending time with her two children, her dogs, traveling, enjoying new cultures and cuisine as well as decorating her environments.
+Rachel enjoys spending time with her family, traveling, enjoying new cultures and cuisine as well as decorating her environments.

 Melissa Caldwell Engle

 Clinical Director and Co-founder, MS, LPC, ATR